varunramc/clr-profiling/README.md

 # CLR Profiler

 ## Overview
 This is an experimental CLR profiler primarily meant for continuous profiling of ASP.NET requests.
 It works by injecting a native profiler(based on the CLR Profiling API) into an ASP.NET process.
 The profiler uses IL rewriting to add instrumentation hooks on specific methods.
-Profiling data is streamed using GRPC to a profiling server.
+Profiling data is streamed to a profiling server using GRPC.

 ## Components
 * ***Profiler:*** This is the profiling server that listens to profiling data streamed from the profiling host.